penguian/glucat/README.md

 The `./gfft_test`, `./products`, `./squaring` and `./transform` directories contain the C++ source code for timing tests for GluCat.

-The `./benchmarks` directory contains timing test results for various machines and compiler.
+The `./benchmarks` directory contains timing test results and environment configuration scripts for various machines and compilers.

 The `./test`, `./test_move` and `./test00` to `./test18` directories contain the C++ source code for programming examples and regression tests for GluCat.